OmarMuhammedAli/Trivia/backend/README.md

 # Full Stack Trivia API
 This appilcation is an interactive game where players can test their knowledge answering trivia questions.
-The main tasks were to create a Flask RESTful API, essential database models, and a test suite for implementing the following functionality:
+The main tasks were to create a Flask RESTful API, essential database models, a test suite, as well as the API reference and documentation for implementing the following functionality:

 1) Display questions - both all questions and by category.
 Questions should show the question, category and difficulty rating by default and can show/hide the answer.
 2) Delete questions.